bytedeck/bytedeck/ReadMe.md

 1. `pip install -r requirments-basic.txt`
 2. This does not include what is needed for a PostGres database, and does not include Pillow, which we'll need to install now...
 3. Note pip install Pillow works in Git Bash... maybe just need to update version?
+4. Also missing django-djconfig in requirements.txt

+#### Creating the SQLite database
+A basic database to get started.
+You can move to PostgreSQL later if you like `./src/manage.py migrate`

+#### Runniing the server!
+`./src/manage.py runserver`

+Segmentation Fault?  try running it again... got to 127.0.0.1:8000 to see if it worked!

+Old stuff below:

 ####Installing Pillow (Python Image Library):
 ```